 Elizabeth Tritthart is a weaver who works on a loom the size of a Ford 150 King Cab.
 While living in a world where with rapidly changing technology, she works slowly and steadily to bring thousands of threads into a specific order to create Fine Art.

-Inspiration for designs occurs as a by product of her historical research into ancient patterns from weavers around the world.
+Inspiration for her designs occurs as a by product of historical research into ancient patterns from weavers around the world.
 Her design work involves transporting these designs and motifs into a contemporary artist’s conversation.
 The end result are pieces which have a timeless and delicate feel to them.

 Historical research and design are just the beginning of her plan.
 The ultimate goal is to create a sustainable business in which this research can be funded and made accessible to future generations globally.
 The core of this project is to develop a context rich research database that includes stories, swatches, drafts, images and plans of looms and their weavers.
-The 100 Loom Tour project is the first step in this direction.
+Her 100 Loom Tour project is the major step in this direction.

 Elizabeth shares her research gleanings on historicweaving.com, her weaving progress blog https://www.facebook.com/historicweaving, and through weaving presentations to increase public appreciation for the looms, the weavers and the fabric they produce.